Steve King sets his first 2 town halls of 2020

-SIOUX CITY -- U.S. Rep. Steve King on Wednesday released his first two town hall meetings in Iowa's 5th District.
+SIOUX CITY -- U.S. Rep. Steve King on Wednesday released the schedule for his first two town hall meetings in Iowa's 4th District.

 Both meetings are set for Jan.
 22 in eastern areas of the sprawling district -- in Grundy and Cerro Gordo counties.